 These SLC HDs clearly have a complex eyepiece design.
 The eye lenses are about one millimetre smaller than the ones on the 10x56 model, but much larger than the old 15x56s’.
 Compared to the Els, the eye lenses are much smaller and a very different design, though (see below).

 These eyepieces give improved eye relief and a larger field (4.5° vs 4.1° for the old model).
 That’s a wide field, but not as wide as the Zeiss Conquest 15x56s’, which come close to the field width of some 10x binoculars, albeit with more off-axis aberrations than these Swarovskis.

 The exit pupils look properly round and un-vignetted; internal reflections are well suppressed.

 Eye relief is claimed to be 16mm, but I measured 14mm from the rim of the eye cup.
 So these have a lot less eye relief than the 10x56 model and the whole field isn’t quite visible with my glasses on.
-No compact high-power binoculars have generous eye relief and these SLC HDs still have more than the older model and as much as a pair of 56mm Zeiss Conquests, even though they claim to have 18mm.
+No compact high-power binoculars have generous eye relief and these SLC HDs still have more than the older model and as much as a pair of 56mm Zeiss Conquests, even though those claim to have 18mm.

-Multiple click-stop eye-cups are provided and they work well, but are not oily smooth and damped like the Els’.
+Multiple click-stop eye-cups are provided and they work well, but are not oily smooth and damped like the ELs’.
 The cups are slim – good for people with close-set eyes.

 15x56 SLC HDs have smaller eye lenses than the 10x50 Els.